dmuth/grafana-playground/README.md

   - The dashboard should now show a breakdown of all log volumes.

 More about how to configure the Docker Loki plugin [can be read here](https://grafana.com/docs/loki/latest/clients/docker-driver/configuration/).

+## Additional Considerations

+- For Loki, I set `min_ready_duration` to be 5 seconds so that the database is ready quicker.
+  - I would not recommend this setting for production use.
+- There are some label extractions in `config/promtail-config-docker.yaml` which are commented out.
+  - Feel free to uncomment them if you want to expirment with labels, but be advised the number of streams is the *product* of how many different label values you can have, which can cause performance issues.
+That is explained more [in this post](https://grafana.com/blog/2020/08/27/the-concise-guide-to-labels-in-loki/)
+  - TL;DR If you go crazy with labels and try to Index a high-cardinality field, you're gonna have a bad time!

 ## Development